 Within the past few months, I had a lot of interactions with various community members, IT Pros, business professionals, read/watched a lot of social network posts, blogs, trainings, follow discussions on the topic.
-The concept of Digital Transformation was super charged, since the global lock-down occurred.
+Therefore, the Digital Transformation was super charged, since the global lock-down occurred.

-This shows that the Digital Transformation initiative, which is alive for couple of years, suddenly pushed forward and expanded significantly.
+Further, this shows that the Digital Transformation initiative is suddenly pushed forward.
 The process is heavily influenced by the way how we do business today – how we “go” to work, how we interact with colleagues, customers, and partners.
 The change is mostly visible during “attendance” on meetings, conferences, and trainings.

 We see this trough impressive number and statistics, published for various cloud services – Microsoft Teams reported 2.7 billion minutes of talk within a day, increase of utilization was at 775%, 44 million daily users at peak.
 Google had similar experiences with their services as well, Google Meet has 2 million users per day added (they even enabled it to function with Google Classroom), over 2 billion minutes on daily basis.
 Some of the services, like Zoom, also recorded significant increase in utilization and popularity.
 This exposed serous security issues and privacy concerns (i.e. half a million accounts are available on Dark web for purchase).